xp44mm/Notebook/Compilers/left-left.md

 Figure 4.21: Moves made by a predictive parser on input $\textbf{id} + \textbf{id} * \textbf{id}$

 Note that the sentential forms in this derivation correspond to the input that has already been matched (in column MATCHED) followed by the stack contents.
 The matched input is shown only to highlight the correspondence.
 For the same reason, the top of the stack is to the left; when we consider bottom-up parsing, it will be more natural to show the top of the stack to the right.
-The input pointer points to the leftmost symbol of the string in the INPUT column. $\Box$
+The input pointer points to the leftmost symbol of the string in the INPUT column. □

 ### 4.4.5 Error Recovery in Predictive Parsing